 GERD is one of the most common causes of a persistent cough.
-In fact, researchers at the University of North Carolina School of Medicine estimate that GERD is solely responsible for over 25 percent of all cases of chronic cough.
-The majority of people with a GERD-induced cough don’t have classic symptoms of the disease like heartburn.
-Chronic cough can be caused either by acid reflux or sometimes by the reflux of non-acidic stomach contents.
+In fact, researchers at the University of North Carolina School of Medicine estimate that GERD is responsible for over 25 percent of all cases of chronic cough.
+The majority of people with a GERD-induced cough don’t have classic symptoms of the disease such as heartburn.
+Chronic cough can be caused by acid reflux or the reflux of nonacidic stomach contents.

 Some clues as to whether a chronic cough is caused by GERD include:

-- a persistent cough that occurs even when common causes are absent, such as smoking or taking medications (like ACE inhibitors) in which coughing is a side effect
+- persistent coughing that occurs even when common causes are absent, such as smoking or taking medications (including ACE inhibitors) in which coughing is a side effect

 - coughing without asthma or postnasal drip, or when chest X-rays are normal

-Another way to find out whether a cough is GERD-related is to go on proton pump inhibitors (PPIs), a type of medication for GERD, for a period of three months to see if symptoms resolve.
-PPIs include medications such as Nexium, Prevacid, and Prilosec, among others.
-A positive response to PPI therapy is a sign that you likely have GERD.
+There are other ways to find out whether a cough is related to GERD.
+Your doctor may try putting you on proton pump inhibitors (PPIs), a type of medication for GERD, for a period of time to see if symptoms resolve.
+PPIs include brand name medications such as Nexium, Prevacid, and Prilosec, among others.
+If your symptoms resolve with PPI therapy, it is likely you have GERD.

-Most infants experience some degree of acid reflux during their first year of life.
-Normal symptoms include frequent spitting up or vomiting in infants who are otherwise happy and healthy.
-However, infants who experience acid reflux after one year of age may indeed have GERD.
+Many infants experience some symptoms of acid reflux, such as spitting up or vomiting, during their first year of life.
+These symptoms can occur in infants who are otherwise happy and healthy.
+However, infants who experience acid reflux after 1 year of age may indeed have GERD.
 Frequent coughing is one of the main symptoms in children with GERD.
 Additional symptoms may include:

 - repeated vomiting